 With millions of websites in use, the relative spread of usage of these two technologies is indicated with the percentage splits between Angular and React for all websites— for the top 1 million, for the top hundred thousand, top ten thousand and top thousand.
 This provides a relative density of usage within the different websites.

-While the use amongst websites is lead by Angular compared to React, React seems to be more popular amongst the developers.
+While the use among websites is lead by Angular compared to React, React seems to be more popular among the developers.
 Technical aspects such as migration paths, flexibility, and ease of development may have contributed to this.
 You find a number of Angular development companies in India using the latest version of Angular for different products and projects.

 The two technologies are popular in different countries in varying measures.
 The relative use in different countries between Angular and React is indicated in terms of the number of programmers pursuing each one.
 It must be noted that React is in some cases used as library and used in conjunction with other architectural components such as Flux from Facebook.